 What procedures do pediatric dentists most commonly practice?

 Pediatric dentists typically practice the same procedures as general dentists.
 Some of the most common procedures are crown placement, fillings, cleanings, fluoride treatment, cavity detection, and extractions.
+The main difference between a pediatric dentist and a general dentist is that pediatric dentists will typically refer children who need more extensive treatment to a general dentist.

 What excess training do pediatric dentists receive that general dentists do not?

-Schedule a Pediatric Dental Exam Today
+Schedule a Family Dental Exam Today